MinchinWeb/genealogy/_unchanging_pages/index.md

 Other Minchin’s around the world:

 <div class="real-list" markdown=1>

 - **The Boer War (South Africa)**: During the siege of Mafeking, Robert Banden-Powell (who later founded Scouting) established his offices above those of a lawyer by the name of Minchin.
 I have heard that you can still take tours of the office today.
 - **Minchinbury Estates**: An officer in the British army by the name of Minchin was given an estate in New South Wales, Australia.
 He was a contemporary of Captain Bligh, and opposed some of Bligh's politics.
 A few years later, his entire family was lost at sea.
 The estate was sold, and eventually developed into a winery.
 Minchinbury champagne is considered quite excellent.
 In recent years, the winery closed and the area was redeveloped as housing.
 A fighter jet on a pedestal now sits at the entrance.
 - **Minchinhampton, England**: An former market town in England.
 I'm told that the last Minchin living there died about 15 years ago.
 - **Minchin, Texas**: close to Dallas/Fort Worth, in Denton County.
 I actually went looking for this a couple years ago, hoping to get a cool picture with the town sign.
 I asked at the county historical museum, and they had never heard of it.
 When I went looking on the ground, I didn't find anything labelled 'Minchin', and the people working at the Roselawn Cemetary (right in the supposed centre of Minchin) had no idea either.
 I looked in up online, and Minchin was labeled on MapQuest, but not Google Maps (this was 2009).
-So I'm not convinced this really exists.
+My current working theory is that it's actually the name of a railway siding on the Kansas Southern Railway, but I've been unable to confirm that.
 - **Minchin Lake, New Zealand**: Named after a runholder who worked the area.
 - **Minchin Mason Lodge**: There is a Mason Lodge in India, founded by a Minchin.
 - **Minchin**: A geological formation in South America.
 - **Tim Minchin**: A comedian from Australia.
 - **Nick Minchin**: An Australian politician.
-He is currently serving as the Minister of Finance.

 </div>

 Walcot